byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<suraeNoether>** well
 **\<luigi1111w>** schwartz
 **\<luigi1111w>** idk
-**\<suraeNoether>** if i offer to match some amount of XMR, and the thing doesn't get funded... the contest doesn't go through, you know?
+**\<suraeNoether>** if i offer to match some amount of BTR, and the thing doesn't get funded... the contest doesn't go through, you know?
 **\<endogenic>** yeah but we'd hate to see money spent mistakenly
 **\<endogenic>** guess ppl are just saying we need to be cautious
 **\<ArticMine>** What are the advantages?